 - Treacle scones can be frozen for up to 3-4 months.
 Wrap well to avoid freezer burn.

-- Treacle scones are delicious split and spread with vegan margarine, vegan butter, chutney, hummus, peanut butter, fruit jam, marmalade, etc.
+- Treacle scones are delicious split and spread with margarine, butter, chutney, hummus, peanut butter, fruit jam, marmalade, etc.

 Nutrition